TwentyOneDaysLockDown/TwentyOneDaysLockDown.github.io/README.md

-# TwentyOneDaysLockDown.github.io
+# Twenty One Days Lockdown
-My experiences during the 21 days lock down in India because of Corona Virus Pandemic (CoVid-19)
+Experience of a random guy living in a random town during the 21 days CoVid-19 pandemic lockdown